WJTV: History

-From 1977 until 1983, WJTV was owned by the Capitol Broadcasting Company (the same company which owned KNAZ-TV in Flagstaff, Arizona and KKTV in Colorado Springs, Colorado but unrelated to the Capitol Broadcasting Company of Raleigh, North Carolina).
+From 1977 until 1983, WJTV was owned by the Capitol Broadcasting Company (the same company which owned KNAZ-TV in Flagstaff, Arizona, and KKTV in Colorado Springs, Colorado, but unrelated to the Capitol Broadcasting Company of Raleigh, North Carolina).
 In 1983, it was sold to the News-Press & Gazette Company.
 Four years later, the station launched a semi-satellite for the Hattiesburg–Laurel area, WHLT.
 In 1993, NPG sold several of its stations, including WJTV and WHLT, to the first incarnation of New Vision Television.
 In turn, New Vision sold its entire stations group to Ellis Communications in 1995.
 Ellis was folded into Raycom Media the following year after it was bought out by a media group led by the Retirement Systems of Alabama (who bought AFLAC's broadcasting group a few months earlier).

 In 1997, Raycom bought out Federal Broadcasting, owner of WHLT's rival station, WDAM-TV.
-Due to the presence of WHLT, this acquisition put Raycom in Federal Communications Commission (FCC) duopoly rules in the Hattiesburg–Laurel market.
-As a result, Raycom opted to keep the higher-rated WDAM and trade WJTV and WHLT (along with WSAV-TV in Savannah, Georgia that also had to be divested by Raycom due to its ownership of that station's rival WTOC-TV) to Media General in exchange for WTVR-TV in Richmond, Virginia (which had to be divested by Media General due to FCC same-market cross-ownership restrictions).
+Due to the presence of WHLT, this acquisition put Raycom in violation of Federal Communications Commission (FCC) duopoly rules in the Hattiesburg–Laurel market.
+As a result, Raycom opted to keep the higher-rated WDAM and trade WJTV and WHLT (along with WSAV-TV in Savannah, Georgia, that also had to be divested by Raycom due to its ownership of that station's rival WTOC-TV) to Media General in exchange for WTVR-TV in Richmond, Virginia (which had to be divested by Media General due to FCC same-market cross-ownership restrictions).